Kotlin/KEEP/proposals/stdlib/exclusive-ranges.md

 )
 ```

-To support a collection having both `ClosedRange` and `OpenRange` types, extracting a common `Range` interface might be necessary (with `contains()`, `isEmpty()`, `lowerBound`, and `upperBound` functions and properties).
+To support a collection having both `ClosedRange` and `OpenEndRange` types, extracting a common `Range` interface might be necessary (with `contains()`, `isEmpty()`, `lowerBound`, and `upperBound` functions and properties).

 ### Probability and Weighted Sampling

 Another use case is random sampling with a probability density function in some form.
 While it is unlikely the end/start of each continuous range will be selected in a random sampling, it is still not kosher for those points to be inclusive and overlap on each other.

 Below is an implementation of a `WeightedDice` that takes `T` sides with an associated probability.
-It uses an `OpenDoubleRange` with an `endExclusive`.
+It uses an `OpenEndDoubleRange` with an `endExclusive`.
 While it might be probabilistically negligible, there is no chance a random `Double` will belong to two ranges because it falls on a border.
 Also, even if a `ClosedRange` is not doing damage to fair sampling, it is still misleading especially if those ranges are exposed via the API.

 ```kotlin
 /**